 The first dream of all pro athletes is to build a career that can stand the test of time.
 Yet it takes more than statistical greatness to build an enduring legacy.
-Serena Williams is still in the middle of her career as arguably the greatest women’s tennis player ever.
+Serena Williams has now finished her career as arguably the greatest women’s tennis player ever.

 She’s also taking steps to help shape her post-tennis narrative and business prospects.
-The 39-year-old just got a huge boost in that regard thanks to a new programming deal with Amazon.
+The 40-year-old, as of Sept.
+26, 2022, got a huge boost in that regard thanks to a programming deal with Amazon signed in May 2021.

 Serena Williams’ historic career

 Meanwhile, wins followed upon wins.
 To date, Williams has a career record of 851 wins and 148 losses, reports WTA Tour.
 Williams has won a total of 73 titles, including 23 Grand Slam singles titles — the most of anyone during the open era, per Britannica.
-At age 39, Williams is currently ranked the No. 8 women’s tennis player in the world.
+Even at age 39, Williams was ranked the No. 8 women’s tennis player in the world.